50 Effective Ways To Market Your Book Without Going Crazy

 1) Identify your Ideal Reader.

+Here I go again talking about the importance of an ideal reader!
+I keep bringing it up because it's the most important element of your book marketing.
+Everything comes back to your readers!
 When you clearly know who you’re trying to reach, you will know how to reach them and where they are online.
-You can learn more about it HERE.

 2) Set realistically attainable goals.